 - Does the data “relate to” the identifiable living individual, whether in their personal or family life, business or profession?

 - Is the data “obviously about” a particular individual?

 - Is the data “linked to” an individual so that it provides particular information about that individual?

 - Is the data used, or is it to be used, to inform or influence actions or decisions affecting an identifiable individual?

 - Does the data have any biographical significance in relation to the individual?

-We adhere to the Principles of Data Protection, as set out in The Data Protection Act 1998 and the General Data Protection Regulations (GDPR), which come into force in May 2018.
+We adhere to the Principles of Data Protection, as set out in The Data Protection Act 1998 and the General Data Protection Regulations (GDPR), which came into force on 25th May 2018.